uw-loci/cellcast/README.md

 ## Build `cellcast` from souce

-To install ast-net from source first install the Rust toolchain from [rust-lang.org](https://rust-lang.org/tools/install/).
+To install cellcast from source first install the Rust toolchain from [rust-lang.org](https://rust-lang.org/tools/install/).
 Next create an environment (we recommend using `uv`) with the `maturin` development tool.
 This can be easily done with the `uv` tool and this repository's `pyproject.toml`.